 Rail transport in the UK has seen enormous growth in recent decades, driven by a combination of increases in commuting due to house price rises, concentrations of jobs in hubs like the City of London, leisure travel and a demand for more sustainable modes of travel.
-The current COVID-19 pandemic is creating uncertainty about future patterns of rail travel (see below), it remains clear that demand for rapid, sustainable rail travel will be a feature of our medium and long-term mobility future.
+The current COVID-19 pandemic is creating uncertainty about future patterns of rail travel (see below), it remains focus on regeneration are essential to creating better clear that demand for rapid, sustainable rail travel will be a feature of our medium and long-term mobility future.